 The lessons are designed to motivate, captivate and interest children from the first moment.
 They have clear, achievable objectives and incorporate different learning styles.
-SEN-D children have access to the curriculum through variation of task, grouping or support from an adult.
+SEN-D and more-able children have access to the curriculum through variation of task, grouping or support from an adult.